nrminor/nvd/README.md

     	- A taxonomic list of the subtree of human-infecting virus families
    	- A gzipped-FASTA file with the FDA-ARGOS sequences

-The `resources.20241204.zst` version contains `core-nt` downloaded from NCBI on 2024-08-03, the STAT tree index downloaded 2024-08-30, the STAT tree filter.dbss and associated annotations downloaded 2024-08-30, `gettax.sqlite` downloaded on 2024-08-30, a `human_viruses_taxlist.txt` created on 2024-09-05, and an FDA-ARGOS database downloaded on 2024-12-01.
+The `resources.20241204.zst` version contains:
+- `core-nt` downloaded from NCBI on 2024-08-03
+- the STAT tree index downloaded 2024-08-30
+- the STAT tree filter.dbss and associated annotations downloaded 2024-08-30
+- `gettax.sqlite` downloaded on 2024-08-30
+- a `human_viruses_taxlist.txt` created on 2024-09-05
+- an FDA-ARGOS database downloaded on 2024-12-01.

-- The `workflow` folder containing the Snakemake workflow and associated python scripts
-- A `config` folder containing a `config.yaml` file specifying runtime variables and the samples to be analyzed.
+The `workflow` folder containing the Snakemake workflow and associated python scripts The `config` folder containing a `config.yaml` file specifying runtime variables and the samples to be analyzed.
 You also need to get the LabKey API Key, LabKey username, and LabKey password information from DHO for LabKey integration.

 ### Linux Installation